Skip to content

 • There's no one easy option for using it

-Unlike DALL·E and Midjourney, Stable Diffusion is open source.
-This means anyone with the requisite technical skills can download it and run it locally on their own computer.
+Unlike Midjourney and Ideogram, Stable Diffusion has an open license.
+This means anyone with the requisite technical skills can download some versions of it and run them locally on their own computer.
 It also means that you can train and fine-tune the model for specific purposes.
 For the past couple of years, almost all the services that use AI to generate artistic portraits, historical portraits, architectural renders, and everything else use Stable Diffusion this way.

-But open source can also mean chaos.
+But this kind of open setup can also mean chaos.
 And that's exactly what's happened with Stability.ai, the company that was formed by some of the researchers who developed Stable Diffusion.
-It's currently on the verge of collapse, its latest model and licensing terms have been heavily criticized, and most of the research team has left to form a new company (which I'll talk about next).
+In 2024, it was on the verge of collapse, its latest model and licensing terms had been heavily criticized, and most of the research team had left to form a new company (which I'll talk about next).

-All this puts Stable Diffusion in a weird place.
+While Stability AI seems to have weathered the crisis for now, all this puts Stable Diffusion in a weird place.
 The existing versions are still some of the best models available, there are countless fine-tuned versions that make it even better for specific uses, and it's wildly popular—but I'm not sure for how much longer any of this will remain true.
+The latest version, Stable Diffusion 3.5, is a great model, but it's not as popular or widely available as the earlier models.

 If you want to avoid all that or have total control, you can always download Stable Diffusion and run it locally.